 Morganton, NC 28655

 - This orchard opens in late August and closes on October 31.
 Visit the orchard from 9 am to 6 pm Monday through Saturday.
-Their Bakery is open 9 am to 2 pm on weekdays and 9 am to 4 pm on Saturdays at the time of this writing but you can check current hours right here.
+Their Bakery is open from 9 am to 2 pm on weekdays and 9 am to 4 pm on Saturdays at the time of this writing but you can check current hours right here.

 - Cost of apples is by the pound and it depends on the variety.
 Cost ranges from .75 to $1.40 a pound.